Cable Franchises—Transfers and Renewals

 Cable franchises are the agreement or ordinance setting forth the terms on which a cable company is given permission to provide cable service in a municipality.
-By state and federal law, a cable company has to have such a franchise to use the public rights of way for its lines and to provide service.
+By state and federal law, a cable company must have such a franchise to use the public rights of way for its lines and to provide service.

 Franchise issues include:

-- What services are to be provided
+- what services are to be provided

-- Which company is authorized to provide cable service (and what happens if the company changes)
+- which company is authorized to provide cable service (and what happens if the company changes)

-- Where the cable company has to provide service
+- where the cable company has to provide service

-- Protections for use of the rights of way
+- protections for use of the rights of way

-- Extensive customer service protections (such as answering the phone on time)
+- extensive customer service protections (such as answering the phone on time)

-- Channels for use by the municipality, schools, the public and financial support for such channels
+- channels for use by the municipality, schools, the public and financial support for such channels

 Extensive Franchise and Renewal Experience

-- Prepayment of franchise fees, which can significantly increase franchise fee revenues during the first year of the franchise.
+- prepayment of franchise fees, which can significantly increase franchise fee revenues during the first year of the franchise

-- Comprehensive indemnity and insurance provisions minimizing the municipality's financial exposure should accidents occur.
+- comprehensive indemnity and insurance provisions minimizing the municipality's financial exposure should accidents occur

-The typical municipality or municipal attorney deals with cable franchise renewals only once per decade while the cable company deals with this legally and technically complex area every day.
+The typical municipality or municipal attorney deals with cable franchise renewals only once per decade, while the cable company deals with this legally and technically complex area every day.